Best Overkill Albums

 Armory

-Horrorscope refines the best elements of The Years Of Decay.
+Horrorscope refines the best elements of The Years of Decay.
 Great production, lots of variety, amazing song structures.
-Years is just a inch away from Horrorscope but 'scope takes the prized pie.
+Years is just an inch away from Horrorscope, but 'scope takes the prized pie.

 Had to go with Years of Decay, but yeah, this was like the Megadeth Endgame.
 Or what Death Magnetic was supposed to be.
 All the good comeback albums: Tempo, Endgame, Thirteen, Ironbound, Electric Age, Phantom Antichrist, Worship Music.

-Best modern day thrash album and Overkill's best overall.
-Modernmproducfion and every track is a winner.
+Best modern-day thrash album and Overkill's best overall.
+Modern production and every track is a winner.
 Great riffs.

-My favourite Overkill record.
+My favorite Overkill record.
 Really has that thrash sound, but also some epic metal influences, especially on the song In Union We Stand.
 Every song here is great.

 Best of the new era!
 Classic thrash!

-Way better than ironbound in my opinion.
-This along with horrorscope talking over and years of decay are overkills finest albums
+Way better than Ironbound in my opinion.
+This, along with Horrorscope, Taking Over, and Years of Decay, are Overkill's finest albums.

 No love for TGW?
 I think they entered new territory here but kept the heaviness.
-Mean Green Killing Machine is superb, Goddam Trouble is a goddam ace and Come Heavy is a masterpiece.
+Mean Green Killing Machine is superb, Goddamn Trouble is a goddamn ace, and Come Heavy is a masterpiece.
 Great album all around!

 Best one of their groove era.
-Just listen an opening track or sound of dying.
+Just listen to the opening track or Sound of Dying.
+Those two songs have mind-blowing breaks!
+Upeee!

 The Contenders